VictoriaShalabaeva/Accardo-Lab/README.md

 3. [Font Awesome:](https://fontawesome.com/)

-   Font Awesome was used in the footer throughout the website to add icons for soscial links.
+   Font Awesome was used in the footer throughout the website to add icons for social links.

 4. [jQuery:](https://jquery.com/)